Graduate Academic Policies

 |Step Two: Traditional Binding Submission|

 Both BS Honors and Graduate MS Thesis and PhD students are required to submit hard copies for traditional Binding.
 For graduate students, the college requires one bound copy for the department.
 The student will verify with their advisor if a bound copy is required for the advisor.
-The minimum requirement for graduate students is 1-2 copies and 4-5 copies for BS Honors Thesis.
+The minimum requirement 1-2 copies.
 Students are welcome to purchase additional personal copies for themselves.
 Microfilming is no longer required for dissertations.
-The hard copy submission requires signed signature pages.
 Color images used in figures and tables are permitted.
 Hard copies need to be submitted by the binding deadline listed online.
 Paper requirements are 20-pound weight, 81/2" x 11" white bond paper (with a minimum of 25% cotton fiber content), this applies to BS, MS, and PhD students.

 Information for All Thesis / Dissertation Students (BS, MS, PhD)

-Deadline for Submission: To graduate in a given semester, the student must upload their ETD to the Vireo website and notify the coordinator, along with submitting the approved hard copy thesis (with fully signed signature pages) to the Graduate Associate Dean’s Office (E421) by the appropriate deadline.
+Deadline for Submission: To graduate in a given semester, the student must upload their ETD to the Vireo website and notify the coordinator, along with submitting the approved hard copy thesis to the Graduate Associate Dean’s Office (E421) by the appropriate deadline.
 All documents and payment must be turned in at the time of submission.
 Any student missing this deadline must enroll and reapply for graduation in the next semester.
 No extensions will be made.

-Fees: The cost of binding is $40 per copy for BS, MS, and PhD.
+Fees: The cost of binding starts at $50 per copy for BS, MS, and PhD.
 Microfilming is no longer required for dissertations.
 Copyright is free and included in the ETD.

 Deadlines to submit the thesis or dissertation to the Engineering Dean’s Office for graduation: